open-rsx/rsb-manual/examples-basic.rst

 ------

-Methods which are callable via RPC are provided by :term:`local server` objects which are similar to other :term:`participant` s.
-To provide such methods a :term:`local server` object has be created.
+Methods which are callable via RPC are provided by :term:`local server` objects which are similar to other :term:`participants
+<participant>`.
+To provide such methods a :term:`local server` object
+has be created.

 After the :term:`local server` object has been created, methods have to be registered, supplying the desired method name as a string and a